Texas Conservation History Projects

 Texas Fauna Project

-The Texas Fauna Project is an account of conservation history told through than 140-plus audio oral histories about the struggles to understand, protect and restore mammals, birds, reptiles, fish and other creatures found in the state.
+The Texas Fauna Project is an account of wildlife conservation history told through 180-plus audio oral history interviews with scientists, veterinarians, zookeepers, and advocates about the struggles to understand, protect and restore mammals, birds, reptiles, fish and other creatures found in the state.
+The archive is the basis of an illustrated book due out from Texas A&M University Press soon.

 Visit Project Website